 We have settled thousands of car accident injury claims for clients throughout Indiana, and one of the first questions usually raised by our clients during their initial consultation is, "Can you help me with my property damage claim?"
-The quick answer: We will help, but we don't officially represent you for your property damage claim.
+The quick answer: Our Indianapolis car accident lawyer will help, but we don't officially represent you for your property damage claim.

 Your property damage claim and your personal injury claim are two separate claims; they will be given different claim numbers and in most cases handled by separate insurance adjusters.
 Your bodily injury claim will have a unique value based on your specific injuries, treatment, and overall experience.
 Your property damage is different in that it has a specific value based on the market value assigned to your car in its pre-crash condition.